 Michigan State University

-For 2017, U.S. News & World Report ranked Michigan State 33rd among public national universities.
+For 2020, U.S. News & World Report ranked Michigan State tied at 84th among public national universities.
 Students enrolled in programs offered through the university's School of Planning, Design, and Construction can take advantage of school partnerships with the Land Policy Institute and the Center for Community and Economic Development, among other organizations.
 Available programs include a Bachelor of Science in Urban and Regional Planning, as well as a Master's in Urban and Regional Planning that allows students to specialize their studies in a particular area of interest.
 Possible graduate focus areas include urban transportation planning, community development, and housing development.
 A Doctor of Philosophy in Planning, Design, and Construction with a concentration in Urban and Regional Planning is also offered.